datduong/tobii-eye-track-syndromic-faces/experiment/workflow.md

 ```

-### Put images into 4 groups based on their accuracy
+### Put images into 4 groups based on their accuracy.

-**We can do this on local computer so we can easily view the images**
+**We can do this on local computer so we can easily view the images.**

 ```bash
 cd C:/Users/duongdb/Documents/GitHub/Tobii-AOI-FaceSyndromes/check_data